 The Company has a share option scheme (the "Share Option Scheme") which was adopted by the Company at the annual general meeting of the Company held on 24 May 2022 whereby the Directors are authorised, at their discretion, to invite employees, executives or officers of the Group, including executive and non-executive directors of any company in the Group, and any holding company, fellow subsidiary or associated company of the Company, to take up option to subscribe the ordinary shares of the Company (the "Shares") as incentives and rewards for their contribution to the Group.
 Upon acceptance of the option, the grantee shall pay HK\$1 to the Company by way of consideration for the grant.
-The Share Option Scheme shall be valid and effective for a period of ten years ending on 24 May 2032, after which no further options will be granted.
+The Share Option Scheme shall be valid and effective for a period of ten years ending on 23 May 2032, after which no further options will be granted.

-The total number of the shares of the Company available for issue under the Share Option Scheme as at 31 December 2023 was 185,449,105 (2022: 185,499,105), which represented 10% (2022: 10%) of the issued share capital of the Company as at 31 December 2023.
+The total number of the shares of the Company available for issue under the Share Option Scheme as at 31 December 2024 was 185,499,105 (2023: 185,499,105).
 The maximum number of shares issuable under share options to each eligible participant in the share option scheme within any 12-month period was limited to 1% of the shares of the Company in issue at any time.
 Any further grant of share options in excess of this limit is subject to shareholders' approval in a general meeting.